xiaow6/DeepLearning.ai-Summary/3- Structuring Machine Learning Projects/Readme.md

   `Cost = (1/m) * sum(sum(L(y_hat(i)_j, y(i)_j))), i = 1..m, j = 1..4`, where
   `L = - y(i)_j * log(y_hat(i)_j) - (1 - y(i)_j) * log(1 - y_hat(i)_j)`
 - In the last example you could have trained 4 neural networks separately but if some of the earlier features in neural network can be shared between these different types of objects, then you find that training one neural network to do four things results in better performance than training 4 completely separate neural networks to do the four tasks separately.
+- Multi-task learning is different from softmax classification, as softmax can only recognize one result from 4(or more) classes, but multi-task can output 4 classes together.
 - Multi-task learning will also work if y isn't complete for some labels.
 For example:
   ```
   Y = [1 ?
 1 ...]